Jobflow Remote quickstart#

 In addition to the uuid, the standard jobflow’s identifier for Jobs,

-jobflow-remote also defines an incremental db_id
+jobflow-remote also defines an incremental db_id, to help quickly

 identify different Jobs.
-A db_id
+A db_id uniquely identifies each Job entry

 in jobflow-remote’s queue database.
 The same entry is also uniquely

-identified by the uuid
+identified by the uuid, index pair.

 Note